uboslinux/ubos-website/content/docs/development/misc/setting-up-arch-linux/setup-developer-pc.md

 ---
-title: Prepare a PC for installing Arch Linux
+title: How to set up a PC as a UBOS development workstation
 weight: 10
+breadcrumbtitle: Physical PC
 ---

 First prepare a suitable `x86_64` PC: